Ajax23/PoreMS/docs/_sources/process.rst.txt

 Verlet class
 ------------

 As mentioned before the effort for determining the bonds of each atom is unpractical, since it scales quadratically.
 An excellent solution is provided by the algorithms used in molecular simulations when considering short ranged interactions.
-These have a converging error when introducing a cutoff radius to the potential function.
-Atoms farther than the cutoff radius are neglected from the calculation.
-Similarly bond lengths are constant.
-Therefore it is only necessary to search for bonds in the close vicinity of an atom.
+These have a converging error when introducing a cut-off radius to the potential function.
+Atoms farther than the cut-off radius are neglected from the calculation.
+Similarly, bond lengths are constant.
+Therefore, it is only necessary to search for bonds in the close vicinity of an atom.

 The implemented algorithm splits the whole system into smaller cubes of the same size which contain intersecting atoms.
-A scan for the bonds of an atom is then performed solely in the cube that contains the atom and the immediate neighboring cubes, a total of 27 cubes.
+A scan for the bonds of an atom is then performed solely in the cube that contains the atom and the immediate neighbouring cubes, a total of 27 cubes.
 The computational effort for each atom is thus a constant

 .. math::

   \mathcal{O}(27\cdot b^2)

 since due to the ideal nature of the crystal, the number of atoms :math:`b` in a cube is constant.
-Therefore the computational effort for an entire search scales linear with the number of cubes.
-For example doubling the cristobalite block size only increases the effort eightfold.
+Therefore, the computational effort for an entire search scales linear with the number of cubes.
+For example, doubling the cristobalite block size only increases the effort eightfold.

-Furthermore the search is easily parallelizable, since no communication is needed between the subprocesses that each cover a set of cubes.
+Furthermore, the search is easily parallelizable, since no communication is needed between the subprocesses that each cover a set of cubes.
 The effort therefore has an ideal speedup.

 Bonding class
 -------------

 Although the search can be parallelized, still multiple iterations are needed to cover the surface preparations.
-Additionally due to machine inaccuracy there is the risk of bonds not being detected as such, leading to artifacts, and it is also not possible to ensure that all bonds were found when deleting atoms because all systems are shaped differently.
-Therefore another optimization, or rather supporting algorithm, was implemented to bypass these issues.
+Additionally, due to machine inaccuracy there is the risk of bonds not being detected as such, leading to artefacts, and it is also not possible to ensure that all bonds were found when deleting atoms because all systems are shaped differently.
+Therefore, another optimization, or rather supporting algorithm, was implemented to bypass these issues.

 The idea was reducing the number of iterations to a single search by creating a connectivity matrix of all oxygen and silicon atoms.
 Therefore two matrices :math:`\boldsymbol{O}` for oxygen and :math:`\boldsymbol{S}` for silicon were defined